Small Bands Repertoire

 Jam Session Repertoire

-Before discussing repertoire lists, can we say that if you don't already have the "irealpro" app then you should get it as soon as possible.
-This is fast becoming a "must have" tool for jazz musicians and singers and will entirely change your experience of jazz jam sessions for the better.
+Before discussing repertoire lists, can we say that if you don't already have the "irealpro" app then you should consider getting it as soon as possible.
+This is a very useful tool for jazz musicians and singers and will be a great help when playing at jam sessions.
 It gives you the chord progressions for a vast number of tunes and can transpose them immediately in to any key.
 It also has backing track options, enabling you to practice the repertoire by yourself, similar to an "Aebersold" track.
 It is available for apple and android systems.
-Please click HERE to jump to the web page where you can purchase it.

 When getting a jam session together it can really help expedite matters if the participants have a common repertoire of tunes they already know, or at least have done some work on before hand.
 There are probably as many repertoire lists of jazz tunes as there are jazz musicians.
 Therefore, and only for the reason that we all work from the same list, we suggest the following Jamey Aebersold repertoire list as a useful starting point.
 Please note, it is in no way mandatory for you to know all (or any) of these tunes in order to come on the course.
 It is simply so that you can find some common ground to jam on.
 Also, it should go without saying, it is absolutely vital you are extremely familiar with the original or "definitive" recordings of the tunes you are trying to learn, not just know them from a lead sheet or an Aebersold backing track.